 A 7 minute drive from the Lake Arrowhead shopping center is the Skypark at Santa’s Village, which has a ton of fun things to do in summer.
 There’s a professionally designed bike park with mountain bike trails, 2 skills areas and a pump track and balance trail for young riders.
 On the 230 acre property, there are hiking trails, fly fishing, zip lining, rock climbing, a roller skating rink and so much more.
 It’s an adventure wonderland.

-6. Dining at the Best Lake Arrowhead Restaurants
+6. Dining in Lake Arrowhead

 Lake Arrowhead Village is one of the main and biggest shopping areas.
 You will find outlet stores, souvenirs, sporting goods, clothing, jewelry, books, toys, home decor and art galleries.
 Since it is also serves as one of the main centers for residents, there is a upper level with beauty services, gym, pharmacy and Stater Bros. grocery store.
 My favorite shop, Jeannine’s Home Furnishings, is right by the entrance of the village and has amazing gifts and home decor.

 The next largest shopping area is in Blue Jay with some of the same types of stores, but not as touristy.
 Jensen’s is the favorite Lake Arrowhead grocery store with a Starbucks inside.
 You’ll also find Rite Aid, a Nail Salon, Pet Grooming and more.